nodejs/node/doc/api/buffer.md

   tabs, and new lines contained within the base64-encoded string are ignored.

 * `'hex'`: Encode each byte as two hexadecimal characters.
-Data truncation may occur when decoding string that do exclusively contain valid hexadecimal characters.
+Data truncation may occur when decoding strings that do exclusively contain valid hexadecimal characters.
 See below for an example.

 The following legacy character encodings are also supported: